 The American Laryngological Association initiated a formal match program for candidates and institutions interested in participating in Laryngology Fellowship Training in 2010.
 Participation is voluntary.
 The match program is run through the National Resident Matching Program (NRMP).
-The formal NRMP for Laryngology Fellowships was begun in 2011 for the 2012/13 fellowship year and has run smoothly for the last 5 years.
+The formal NRMP for Laryngology Fellowships was begun in 2011 for the 2012/13 fellowship year and has run smoothly for the last seven years.
 Both applicants and program directors report the match process has been advantageous.

 For people interested in finding a Laryngology Fellowship, they should begin exploring the process during the middle of their third year of residency (PGY-3) at interested institutions.
 CVs and letters of recommendation are sent to potential programs at the beginning of their fourth year (PGY-4), and interviews are generally done from December through April of the same year (PGY-4).
 Rank lists are then submitted in May of the PGY-4 year.

 The purpose of the match program is to: